Dulgisng/Project4/README.md

 Enable GitHub Pages in the repository settings.
 Choose the main branch as the source for GitHub Pages.
 Wait a few minutes for the changes to take effect.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE.md](link-to-license.md) file for details.